JeeWeetje/iot-workshop/Azure.md

 Follow these steps to create an Azure Stream Analytics job which takes messages from your IoT Hub.
 These jobs can handle great amounts of messages, executing an SQL-like query.
 Stream Analytics Jobs are great for time window related queries.

-*Note: in this workshop we will not dive too deep into Stream Analytics.
+*Note: in this workshop, we will not dive too deep into Stream Analytics.
 See for [more information](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-real-time-event-processing-reference-architecture/).*

 1. `Log into` the [Azure portal](https://portal.azure.com/).
 You will be asked to provide Azure credentials if needed
 2. On the left, select `Resource groups`.
 A list of resource groups is shown